Computers, Software & Equipment that Work With Your Courses

 Remote Access VPN

-A Remote Access virtual private network (VPN) is a tool for faculty, staff, and students of the University of Maine System to establish a secure connection to the University network from off-campus.
+A Remote Access Virtual Private Network (VPN) is a tool for faculty, staff, and students of the University of Maine System to establish a secure connection to the University network from off-campus.
 The Remote Access VPN service is most useful when needing to access UMS information systems and/or services from off-site.
 Common examples of resources that require VPN access include:

 Lab computers are intended for academic use, and you’ll need your University credentials in order to log on.
+For all other VPN questions, especially students outside the U.S., please contact the University of Maine at Augusta’s IT department at 621-7400.

 Mobile